 The effect of this seasonality on our liquidity is also impacted by changes in the market prices of our electric and natural gas supply, which is currently recovered through various monthly cost tracking mechanisms.
 These energy supply tracking mechanisms are designed to provide stable and timely recovery of supply costs on a monthly basis during the July to June annual tracking period, with an adjustment in the following annual tracking period to correct for any under or over collection in our monthly trackers.
 Due to the lag between our purchases of electric and natural gas commodities and revenue receipt from customers, cyclical over and under collection situations arise consistent with the seasonal fluctuations discussed above; therefore we usually under collect in the fall and winter and over collect in the spring.
 Fluctuations in recoveries under our cost tracking mechanisms can have a significant effect on cash flows from operations and make year-to-year comparisons difficult.
 In 2017, a Montana statute that provided for mandatory recovery of our prudently incurred electric supply costs was amended, and that statute now gives the MPSC discretion as to whether to approve electric supply costs.
-The MPSC opened a new docket and initiated a process to develop a new electric supply recovery mechanism.
+In the third quarter of 2018, the MPSC voted to approve a mechanism for recovery of electric supply costs that includes a sharing of costs beyond a specified deadband above or below baseline costs, which may impact our cash flows.
+See Note 4 - Regulatory Matters, for further discussion of this docket.

-As of June 30, 2018, we are over collected on our supply trackers by approximately \$3.2 million.
-We were under collected on our supply trackers by \$13.2 million as of December 31, 2017 and \$6.5 million as of June 30, 2017.
+As of September 30, 2018, we are under collected on our supply trackers by approximately \$7.2 million.
+We were under collected on our supply trackers by \$13.2 million as of December 31, 2017 and \$9.6 million as of September 30, 2017.